 6. In the large iPad pocket I pack a travel wallet; the kind which most people wear under their clothes.
 That too is tethered to the inside of the pocket with a safety pin and zipped shut.
 I read many stories about people who were told to drop their pants in order to reveal the travel wallets to thieves.
 When exposed, it was cut off them with a knife and the thieves took off running.
 Word to the wise, don’t wear a travel wallet, if possible.
 While on the topic, it is a good idea to keep a copy of one’s passport and extra pictures inside one’s suitcase along with an extra credit card and some emergency cash.
 I take it one step farther.
 In case everything I own is ever stolen from me, I sent myself an email with a copy of my passport, a list of all my credit cards and toll free numbers to call, phone numbers of people who can help me, and any other information I may need should I wind up with nothing.
 Best to be prepared.
 Luckily Internet is quite easy to find these days so a quick log in could start to restore my life.

-8. The Scottevest gives me a great place to store my point ‘n shoot camera in the right, outer pocket.
+8. The travel vest gives me a great place to store my point ‘n shoot camera in the right, outer pocket.
 I have it tethered to the key holder.

 9. I have a clean place to store my toilet paper-the inner right pocket.

-10. Another advantage of using a Scottevest over a backpack is that it opens up wide so in the full length is can be used as a blanket, something one cannot do with a backpack.
+10. Another advantage of using a travel vest over a backpack is that it opens up wide so in the full length is can be used as a blanket, something one cannot do with a backpack.

-11. The Scottevest is relatively waterproof.
-So if it starts to rain, one can simply pull the Scottevest up over one’s head and stay dry whereas a backpack becomes a heavy burden in the rain.
+11. The travel vest is relatively waterproof.
+So if it starts to rain, one can simply pull the vest up over one’s head and stay dry whereas a backpack becomes a heavy burden in the rain.

 12. The sunglass pocket makes it easy to find my sunglasses in a hurry.
 In addition, there is a lens cleaner attached so I never have to wear dirty sunglasses.

-A final note-I find the Scottevest to run quite small.
+A final note-I find the vest to run quite small.
 If one is going to fill the pockets, order the biggest size they have.
 You will need the extra space.
-Here is a link to the Scottevest site.